godaddy/asset-system/packages/webpack/README.md

 }
 ```

-The `bundle.loader()` will return a correctly pre-configured `file-loader`
+The `bundle.loader()` will return a correctly pre-configured loader so we can
-which we can use to extract files.
+replace the contents of the file, and introduce it into the svgs bundle.

 ### Insert the bundle instance as `plugin`